Mark 10

 Mark 10:27-28, Matthew 19:26-27, Luke 18:27-28.
 See Comments Matthew 19:27.

 Matthew 19:28.
-This portion of the Lord’s answer to the disciples is given only in the Gospel of Matthew.
-It is important to remember that the Lord has been resurrected in the body, not in the spirit; the material body has been raised up.
+This portion of the Lord Jesus’ answer to the disciples is given only in the Gospel of Matthew.
+It is important to remember as well that the Lord Jesus has been resurrected in the body, not in spirit; the Lord Jesus’ material body has been raised up.
 See Comments Matthew 19:28.

 Mark 10:29-30, Matthew 19:29, Luke 18:29-30.
 See Comments Matthew 19:29.

 Q: What is the difference between the earthly time and the inner heart and soul time?
 A: Earthly time is like a physical thing; you can count that time.
-But the inner heart and soul time has no limit, and besides no limit you have no control over it; you walk through the time of inner with the purpose of being in touch with the Lord.
-The touch is not on the surface of your body, but inner touch, deeper than the flesh can feel, and that is why it relates to the inner soul.
-Also, remember that you are never alone; you feel the Lord alongside you, which only the inner soul can feel.
-As the Bible tells us, in many places, walk with the Lord, not just follow, but walk together with the Lord, and you feel closer than what the earthly feeling can give.
-Two people married feel close to one another, but the inner soul feel with the Lord is closer than that.
-It is hard for humans to understand how to feel with the soul and not with the head.
-Humans feel by head, but at that time, when you use the inner soul, you don’t use your head to think or feel; instead, the inner heart will do that because the Lord is also there with you in your inner heart and soul.
+But the inner heart and soul time has no limit, and besides no limit, you have no control over it.
+You walk through the time of inner with the purpose of being in touch with the Lord.
+The touch is not on the surface of your body, but inner touch, deeper than the flesh can feel, which is why it relates to the inner soul.
+Also, remember you are never alone; you feel the Lord alongside, which only the inner soul can feel.
+As the Bible tells us in many places, walk with the Lord, not just follow, but walk together with the Lord, and you feel closer than what earthly feelings can give.
+Two people who are married feel close to one another, but the inner soul feeling, when walking with the Lord, feels closer than that.
+It is hard for humans to understand how to feel with the soul, not with the head.
+Humans feel with their head, but at that time, when you use your inner soul, you don’t use your head to think or feel; instead, the inner heart will do that because the Lord is also there with you in your inner heart and soul.
 The heart as an organ follows the physical time, but the inner heart and soul follow the Lord’s time.

 “Houses.”
-Your house and the Holy Spirit house in your soul make for houses.
+Your house and the Holy Spirit’s house in your soul make for houses.
 Look around you and see what you call a house of this earth.
-But let your heart feel the house inside the heart itself; in human terms, you would say that you can feel the house of your heart as a palace; use the inner heart to feel that.
-Also, remember the Bible clearly tells who lives in your heart, so that is where the palace of your Holy Spirit is: find that.
-Go to the place where you can feel disconnected from the world, where you will feel left alone from the things of this earth, and meditate on the Word of God in your heart.
-You will feel the house of your heart, but the physical must be all disconnected from you.
-Don’t be concerned about hot or cold, and don’t worry about your hunger; use your heart to feel the soul, and the body will receive the benefit of that feeling.
-When you do deep meditation in this way, it can revive your physical energy.
-Treat yourself well, not as the world is teaching you to torture yourself when you meditate, but treat yourself well.
-Find a place where the body can feel comfortable: outside, in the bedroom, or make a special place where you feel disconnected from the world.
-Let your body feel complete, that you have paid attention to, and that deep peace (rest) of the body will go down into your heart, and the attachment of heart and soul will happen; use your mouth praising the Lord, no other words but only praising words to the Lord.
-The Bible is called the Living Word of God, and humans should meditate on each word of the Bible.
+But let your heart feel the house inside the heart itself.
+In human terms, you would say that you can feel the house of your heart as a palace; Use your inner heart to feel that.
+Also, remember that the Bible clearly tells us who lives in your heart, so that is the palace of your Holy Spirit that is in your heart, find that.
+Go to the place that you disconnect from the world, where you will feel left alone from the things of this earth, and meditate on the Word of God in your heart, and you will feel the house of your heart.
+But all the physical things must be disconnected from you.
+Don’t concern yourself with hot or cold, don’t worry about your hunger, use your heart to feel the soul, and the body will receive the benefit of that feeling.
+When you do deep meditation this way, not as the world teaches you to torture yourself, it can revive your physical energy.
+Treat yourself well, find a place where the body can feel comfortable: outside, in the bedroom, or make a special room to be in where you feel disconnected from the world.
+Let your body feel complete, that you have paid attention to, and that deep peace of the body will go down into your heart, and the attachment of heart and soul will happen.
+Use your mouth praising the Lord, no other words but only praising alone.
 Use that time to meditate on the Word of God.
+That humans should do: meditate on each word of the Bible.
+The Bible is called the Living Word of God; meditate on it.

 “And brothers, and sisters, and mothers, and children.”
-These are all who meditate in the Word of God, as we have described before; these are close together as mother, sister, brother, and children, as one family; these who meditate in the Word of God will be as one family.
+These are all those who meditate on the Word of God; they are close together as mother, sister, brother, and children, as one family.
+Those who meditate in the Word of God will be as one family.

 “And lands.”
-Because land is not life, it is an object, so what you consider as valuable on this earth is the meaning of land here; everything you think has value on this earth is the “land” because you will not feel that you lack anything, that is why you can say you have land.
-What life needs is not that many things; the rest are not life needs; they are just for show.
-Think of what is necessary for life; the rest is nothing.
-The connection between them (the things and life) is the important thing here; the things that we think have value but do not build up the faith are not important.
+Because land is not life; it is an object; therefore, what you consider to be of value on this earth is the meaning of land here.
+Everything you think has value on this earth that is the “land,” and because you will not feel that you lack anything, that is why you can say you have “lands.”
+What life needs is not many things; the rest are not what life needs; those are just for show-off.
+Think of what is needed for life; the rest is nothing.
+The connection between them (the things and life) is the important thing here.
+The things that we think have value but do not build up the faith are not important.
 In between you and the things of the world must be the Word of God.
-Without the Word of God, those things are not valuable: be close to the Word of God or be far from the Word of God, and that is what will determine if you receive or not receive the things life needs.
+Without the Word of God, those things are not valuable; be close to the Word of God or be far from the Word of God, and that is what will determine if you receive or not receive the things life needs.

 “With persecutions.”
-Because when people see you close to the Lord, jealousy will come, and that jealousy turns to be an unseen weapon, not like any weapon in this world.
+Because when people see you close to the Lord, the jealousy will come, and that jealousy turns into an unseen weapon, not like any weapon in this world.
 Jealousy creates harmful words that people use to talk out and hurt someone else knowingly.
-Jealousy covers the mind of a person and makes that person feel careless.
-When you have jealousy, it is a negative way of thinking, and it hurts you and someone else as well.
-In the unseen world, that weapon can cut the connection between you and the Word of God by creating doubt.
-In the unseen world, the most important thing is that no jealousy occupies room in the mind and the heart.
+Jealousy covers the mind, making that person feel uncaring.
+When you have jealousy, you have a negative way of thinking, and it hurts you and someone else as well.
+In the unseen world, the jealousy weapon can cut the connection between you and the Word of God by creating doubt.
+In the unseen world, the most important thing is that no jealousy occupies room in the mind and in the heart.
+In the unseen world, jealousy has a body, and you can use it in a bad way.
+If another person has jealousy, the jealousies conflict with each other.
+A person who has jealousy can use that jealousy to harm someone.

 “And in the age to come eternal life.”
 This eternal life is the life in the unseen world; when you join with the Lord, the eternal life will be the gift you receive there.